 No matter where you are in your adoption journey, one of the best things you can do to gain more clarity is meet with a professional adoption agency or a law firm and ask them plenty of questions.
-Understandably, many birth mothers want to know if they can change their minds about adoption – and the answer is yes, you can change your mind about adoption at any time before the consent paperwork has been signed.
+Understandably, many birth mothers want to know if they can change their minds about adoption – and the answer is yes, you can change your mind about giving up your baby for adoption at any time before the consent paperwork has been signed.

 Here are some other common questions and concerns that come up for birth parents and adoptive parents alike, which may help you navigate your next steps forward.